cstamas/rrf-demo/README.md

 Note: the list of allowed groupIds I assembled by "trial and error".
 The two groupIds for explicit dependencies I knew, then tried the build, and observed what other groupId are required.
-The Groovy was "done" in 1 step, while for Atlassian I had 3 iterations.
+The Groovy was "satisfied" with this 1 entry, while for Atlassian I had 3 iterations to collect the 3 "allowed" groupIds.

 Important: the GroupId filter allows "recording" of encountered groupIds as well, that can be used as starting point as well (after "recording" done you can edit it, remove or add entries).